Jaw shifted to the side (lateral).

 Trigger points in the medial pterygoid can lead to the following ailments.

 In general, the pain caused by this muscle is rather diffuse and not clearly distinguishable.

 The pain usually increases when you stretch or contract the muscle.

-Each time the jaw is opened, the muscle is extended, and each time the jaw is closed, it is contracted.
+Each time you open the jaw, the muscle gets stretched, and each time you close the jaw, it gets contracted.